matiss/motronic-checksum/README.md

     make build
     ```

-2. Use it to correct checksums
+2. Use it to correct checksums.
+It will ask for input file.
+File can be dragged into command window.
+Tool will overwrite input file.
     ```
-    motronic_checksum 403_mod.bin
+    motronic_checksum
     ```

 #### Test: